 Maxine L. Weinreb, Ed.D.

-Maxine L. Weinreb, Ed.D is a licensed educational psychologist with degrees in counseling and human development.
+Maxine L. Weinreb, Ed.D is the Grief, Trauma and Bereavement Specialist for the Massachusetts Center for Unexpected Infant and Child Death.
+Ms. Weinreb is a licensed educational psychologist with degrees in counseling and human development.
 She is also licensed as a marriage and family therapist and mental health counselor.
 She is a faculty member in The Counseling and School Psychology Department at The University of Massachusetts and taught for ten years in the Social Work Department at Wheelock College in Boston.
 Over the past 30 years, Dr. Weinreb has provided consultation and assistance to early childhood programs, Head Start programs, public and private schools, the courts, law enforcement, and mental health and health professionals.
 She provided assistance and training to early childhood professionals and mental health clinicians in Oklahoma City following the bombing in April, 1995 and in New York after the terrorist attacks of September 11.
 She has published in Young Children and is the co-author of a curriculum for child care professionals serving children in court-based child care centers.
 She and her colleagues have published Shelter from the Storm, a manual for mental health providers on the assessment and treatment of children who have witnessed violence.
 She has presented locally, regionally, and nationally about issues of childhood stressors, especially those related to exposure to violence.

 Alexander Friedman, MPH